thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 ```

 `errors` and `in_error` handle error reporting.
-`errors` accumulates all the errors we report.
+`errors` accumulates all the errors we find.
 `in_error` prevents us from reporting multiple errors for the same span of text.
 Once we start reporting one error, we don't want to report a new error until we've finished the first one.